chrismcp/GetAndClean/CodeBook.md

-# Codebook for Get and Clean Data class Project 1-25-2015
+## Codebook for Get and Clean Data class Project 1-25-2015

-## field                       Definition
+ ### All fields after the first 2 are documented by original authors
+ ### and refer to means and standard deviations.
+All fields are the
+ ### average (mean) for the particular subject and activity.

+## FIELD : : : : : : : : : : DEFINITION
- subject                       : ID of tester or trainer
+ subject : : : : : : : : : : ID of tester or trainer
- activity                      : activity being measured tBodyAcc-mean()-X             : remaining fields are documented
+ activity : : : : : : : : : :activity being measured
- tBodyAcc-mean()-Y             :   by original authors & refer to means
+ tBodyAcc-mean()-X
+ tBodyAcc-mean()-Y
- tBodyAcc-mean()-Z             :   and standard deviations
+ tBodyAcc-mean()-Z
  tGravityAcc-mean()-X
  tGravityAcc-mean()-Y
  tGravityAcc-mean()-Z